Plexical/altered.js/README.md

 fixtures.
 For the Javascript version, that means that the after the environment is modified, either:

-## 1. On-shot modifications with a callback
+## 1. One-shot modifications with a callback

 You modify your world, and a provide a callback to be called after the modifications are applied.
 When the callback returns, the